Letianwu/ZMCintegral/README.md

 #### Tip: when to change chunk_size_x?
 One can monitor the gpu utilization rate when eavalutaing the integration.
 If the utilization rate is really small, then one needs to consider increasing chunk_size_x at a cost of consuming more time resources.

+## For periodic integrands with many periods, one is recomanded to set [sigma_multiplication ~ -2] OR [a larger chunk_size_multiplier and smaller chunk_size_x].
+For high peak integrands, one is recomanded to set [sigma_multiplication ~ +3.5] OR [a larger chunk_size_multiplier and smaller chunk_size_x].
+The resons for these tips can be found here ??????????????

 #### choosing other integration method
 ZMCintegral supports the integration of other methods as well.
 Now it supports 'AdaptiveImportanceMC' and 'AverageDigging'.
+This method is especially stable for very rapid fluctuation integrands.
 ###### example

 ```sh